kitfre/OCaml-Primes/README.md

 - prime_factors : returns a list of the prime factors of the input

 Dependencies:
-- oml : for uniform float operators
 - zarith : for arbitary precision ints for large primes

-ToDo:
-- improve sieve method to Sieve of Atkins
-- implement a deterministic primality test if desired